jeff-suliga/jeff-suliga.github.io/Puzzles/FastMoney-BOWTIE.md

-**Discovery 3:** Each of the previously found letters correspond to a chemical element which also has a recommended daily intake listed by the FDA which can be found online, shown below:
+**Discovery 3:** With a small hint of *Potassium*, one notices each of the previously found letters correspond to a chemical element, also having a recommended daily intake listed by the FDA.
+This information which can be found online, tabulated below:

 | Letter | Element    | DV     |
 |--------|------------|--------|